About Licking Park District

 District, any airplane, flying machine, drone, hot air balloon,

 glider, parachute or other apparatus for aviation,

-except by specific written permit from the Executive Director to
+except by specific written permit from the Director to do so.

 Note: “Voluntarily,” shall mean anything other than a forced landing.
 Any landing other than one caused by mechanical or structural failure of the aircraft or any of its parts shall be deemed to have been made voluntarily and this shall include landings by error or oversight, negligence or failure to comply with any Civil Aeronautics Authority regulations or rulings.

 The Park District is governed by a 5-member Board of Park Commissioners appointed by the Probate Judge of Licking County.
 Park Commissioners serve overlapping, three-year terms without compensation.
 The Board develops and implements policy, buys, sells and holds title to property, assesses taxes, and has the final authority in financial matters.